Politics, Philosophy, and Economics, BS

 Related Research Centers

-Gabe took part in several Alternative Spring Breaks, including ones in New Orleans and Seattle
+Gabe took part in several Alternative Spring Breaks, including trips in New Orleans and Seattle.

 More Student Paths

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.

 - He did community service as part of the Ujima Global Leaders Program through the John D. O’Bryant African American Institute.
 He worked on the Timebank team, helping give back to local communities.

 - Charles split his time for his first co-op between the Center for Economic Democracy and the Boston Ujima Project, where he analyzed studies on community needs, including infrastructure and childcare.